adig/RemoteImageView/README.md

 	[RemoteImageView clearDiskCache];

+#Cancel loading
+You can cancel loading for a specific `RemoteImageView` instance by calling the instance method `cancel` :

+    [myImageView cancel];

+Or you can cancel all loading operations in all active `RemoteImageView` instances by calling the class method `cancelAll` :

+	[RemoteImageView cancelAll];

+#Default fallback image

+If you want to use a default fallback image for requests that have failed you can set it using the `setDefaultGlobalImage:` class method :

+	[RemoteImageView setDefaultGlobalImage:[UIImage imageNamed:@"404"]];

+You can get the default global image by using the `defaultGlobalImage` class method :

+	UIImage *defaultImage = [RemoteImageView defaultGlobalImage];

 #Custom Image Resizing
 You can fully customize the loaded image before displaying it by using the `imageResizeBlock` property.
 If the property is not set the default image resize mode is used (scale, crop and center).